House - buy or rent?

 In conclusion, we have listed above all the main arguments that usually arise in any "buy or rent" dispute.

-In the end, and after including all the arguments for both parties, our opinion is that if you have the financial capabilities, it is better to buy.
-And not only from the economic aspect but also from the mental and emotional aspect.
+In the end, and after including all the arguments for both parties, our opinion, As already hinted above, is that if you have the financial capabilities, it is better to buy.
+And not only due to financial reasons but also Because of mental and emotional aspects.

 For you and your loved one.